Training is available through the IT short course training program.

 - Web content providers are required to learn accessibility techniques and pass a short test yearly.
 Further information is available at www.umt.edu/web.

-- Websites can be submitted for accessibility checks: Web page accessibility reviews (opens new tab).
+- Websites can be submitted for accessibility checks.

 - UM websites are consistently checked for accessibility.

-- (Coming Fall 2017, UM departments will have access to an automatic website accessibility checker.)
+- Coming Summer 2018, UM departments will have access to an automatic website accessibility checker through Cascade Cloud, UM's content management system.

 Instructional environments of Moodle, electronic classroom with podiums and campus computer labs have all been made more accessible.
 Further information is available on the technical checklist.